xtreme-sameer-vohra/kubernetes-the-hard-way/README.md

 This tutorial is a modified version of the original developed by [Kelsey Hightower](https://github.com/kelseyhightower/kubernetes-the-hard-way).
 While the original one uses GCP as the platform to deploy kubernetes,  we use VirtualBox and Vagrant to deploy a cluster on a local machine.
 If you prefer the cloud version, refer to the original one [here](https://github.com/kelseyhightower/kubernetes-the-hard-way)

-Another difference is that we use Docker instead of containerd.
-There are a few other differences to the original and they are documented [here](docs/differences-to-original.md)

 > The results of this tutorial should not be viewed as production ready, and may receive limited support from the community, but don't let that stop you from learning!

 ## Target Audience